MChristian00/MChristian00/README.md

 # 👋🏽 Hiya, I'm Chris__

+✨ A Computer Science and Math major & soon-to-be-alumni of Amherst College
 🧠 Just another curious builder, coder, and thinker
 🌍 Who finds solving problems with data, language, and logic really cool 📚 And currently exploring **NLP**, **Distributed Computing**, and **Data Engineering!**